 Are you good at tennis, baseball, volleyball, swimming, or any other sport?
 If so, you could offer your coaching skills to amateur athletes.
 Many public areas like parks have basketball and tennis courts where you can take your students for free!

 If you have the right certifications for teaching swimming lessons and your home has a pool, you can also teach swimming lessons.
 I have some personal experience with this as I taught two swimmers in my building’s pool over the summer last year.
 I charged $30/hour each and had 2 one hour lessons per week with each of them.
 That’s $120 per week in cash!

 Since you’re on your terms, the amount you charge is 100% up to you.
 Most coaches/instructors charge between $25-$40/hour.

 This side hustle is a piece of cake for the website designers out there.
 You buy cheap sites that are in pressing need of TLC and make them more profitable, then sell them for double or more.
 If you know what you’re doing, you could flip an entire website in a matter of weeks.

 How much money can you make flipping websites?

 The amount you can sell your flipped website for depends on how the conversions have changed.
 Monthly multiples are currently around 30x, so if you buy a site earning $1k/m and you double traffic AND double conversions, you can make $90k on the sale.

 27. Create in-person workshops

-This is one of the best weekend side hustles that has the potential of growing into a large business if it's successful.
-If you have experience and expertise in a certain area, instead of teaching online, create in-person workshops in your neighborhood.
+This is one of the best weekend side hustles that can grow into a large business if it’s successful.
+If you have experience and expertise in a certain area, create in-person workshops in your neighborhood instead of teaching online.
 For instance, you can teach anything from cooking and painting to business and finance.
 If you charge $50/weekend class and fill it up with 10 students each time, it can add up to a lofty $500/week.